crypto-vin/static-site-generator/README.md

 - Clone or download and unzip this repository.
 - Install Python if not installed.
 You can download the setup file for Python 3.8+ [here](https://www.python.org/downloads/)
 - Open the folder in a text editor, preferably VS Code.
-- Activate the virtual environment by running the command '''venv\Scripts\activate.
+- Activate the virtual environment by running the command `venv\Scripts\activate.`
 - All the modules come preinstalled in the virtual environment.
-Run '''pip freeze to check the installed modules.
+Run `pip freeze to check the installed modules`.
-- If any modules is missing, install by running the command '''pip install -r requirements.txt
+- If any modules is missing, install by running the command `pip install -r requirements.txt`
 - Run the generator.py file to generate the static site files.
 - Navigate to the site folder and run main.py to start the app.
-- On your browser, access your localhost at '''http://127.0.0.1:5000/ and checkout the generated static site!
+- On your browser, access your localhost at `http://127.0.0.1:5000/` and checkout the generated static site!

 # Credit